denisbeau/denis-miclea-portfolio/portfolio-website-plan.md

 ---

 ## Conclusion
 This portfolio website will serve as your digital business card and professional showcase.
 Focus on creating a clean, professional presentation that highlights your technical skills, creative abilities, and unique multilingual background.
 Remember to keep it updated as you complete new projects and gain more experience.

 **Next Steps:**
-1. Choose your tech stack
+1. ✅ **Tech Stack Chosen**: Next.js + React + Tailwind CSS
-2. Set up development environment
+2. Set up development environment (Node.js, VS Code, Git)
+3. Initialize Next.js project: `npx create-next-app@latest`
+4. Install Tailwind CSS and configure
-3. Create wireframes/mockups
+5. Create wireframes/mockups
-4. Start building section by section
+6. Start building section by section
+7. Test and optimize for performance
+8. Deploy to Vercel
-5. Gather feedback before launch
+9. Gather feedback before final launch
-6. Deploy and share!
+10. Share on LinkedIn and with network!

 Good luck with your portfolio website! 🚀